piotr-bak/nataliadziubek.pl/README.md

 ### Why is it here?
 A remembrance token :)
-As this was my first React implementation for a commercial Client (and the Client don't mind) - I decided to keep it here.
+As this was my first React implementation for a commercial Client (and the Client don't mind) - I decided to keep it.
 I learned quite a lot on this one, I could see what I like (React and its declarative nature) and what I like not-so-much (Tailwind.
 At time of development, it works like a breeze.
 But if you comeback to your code sometime later, the utility classes clutter is hard to see through).
+We all started somewhere - and that's how I did w/ React.

 ### **Stack:** React, Tailwind CSS